 3.125% with each of your great great great grandparents

 We can sometimes see certain traits that come down through the generations.
-My use of colour is what I am known for, it’s my trademark and from years of teaching I am fully aware that not all my students can see as many colours as I can or can intrinsically understand how colours work.
-However, I am not unusually in my family, my mother is also know for her use of colour as was my grandmother.
+My use of colour is what I am known for, it’s my trademark and from years of teaching, I am fully aware that not all my students can see as many colours as I can or can intrinsically understand how colours work.
+However, I am not unusually in my family, my mother is also known for her use of colour as was my grandmother.

 Until very recently I had no idea if I could trace this ability further back.
 Imagine my delight when I found that another three x great grandfather on my mother’s, mother’s side that was a ‘colour maker’, how exciting.